Written by Peter Fitzmaurice

 Sweet alyssum is a lovely annual that produces a low-growing carpet of honey scented blooms in shades of purple, mauve or white all summer long.
 Flower power can be slowed by intense summer heat, but plants will bloom again, once things cool down a bit.

 Peonies truly offer the best of both worlds.
 Not only are peony flowers beautiful they also have the finest of fragrances.
 Prized for their often “double-double” flower heads and voluptuous petal formations, they are also known for their intoxicating perfume.
-My favourite peony has always been ‘Bowl of Beauty’ with its rose-pink anemone style flower with masses of strap shaped yellow petal centres.
-Thank goodness ‘Bowl of Beauty’ did also not lose its fragrance in the breeding process.

-If you are looking for a “welcoming” evergreen hedge near an entryway, there is nothing better than sweet box (Sarcococca confusa) for fragrance.
+If you are looking for a “welcoming” evergreen hedge near an entryway, there is nothing better than Sweet box (Sarcococca confusa) for fragrance.
 The plant is neat and compact and needs minimal attention, but in late January, early February you will be delighted with its citrusy fragrance from almost insignificant white blooms.

 While on the subject of broadleaf evergreens, let’s take a look at Mexican mock orange (Choisya ternata) which is in full of bloom April – June.
 Though the main appeal of this shrub is its beautifully fragrant blooms, you will be happy to know it is also evergreen and will grow to around 8 feet if left to its own devices.
 It can, however, easily be kept to around 5- 6 feet.
 Its namesake, the deciduous mock orange (Philadelphus coronarious) is a wonderful shrub that once established, will become a cloud of heavenly scent in mid summer.
 There is nothing quite like the scent of the mock orange blossom!
 This beauty can grow to 10 feet tall and as wide, although several cultivars are available which will grow between 4 & 6 feet high.

-I would be remiss if I did not at least mention a few of my all-time favourite fragrant shrubs lilacs and Exbury azaleas that come in an amazing variety of different colours, shapes and sizes.
+I would be remiss if I did not at least mention a few of my all-time favourite fragrant shrubs Lilacs and Exbury azaleas that come in an amazing variety of different colours, shapes and sizes.
 Great in the landscape or in a container in a sunny spot on a patio.
 These beautiful plants will add another element to your garden by providing fragrance and perhaps a bit of nostalgia as well.